‘Bold And Beautiful’ Spoilers: Will Brooke Find Out About Ridge’s Secret?

 Bold and Beautiful spoilers tease that Katie will start to suspect that something isn’t quite right between Quinn and Ridge.
 Brooke (Katherine Kelly Lang) and Katie have a sisterly pow wow as Brooke picks her wedding dress.
 Katie picks up that Brooke is having some second thoughts and begins to wonder if Ridge isn’t the man for her sister.

 Later, Katie watches Quinn and Ridge talking, and she notices there could be something between them.
 Bold and Beautiful spoilers indicate that Quinn and Ridge didn’t know that Katie was watching them.
-She sees something that seems to confirm her fears — Ridge and Quinn could be on the way to an affair.
+She sees something that seems to confirm her fears that Ridge and Quinn could be on the way to an affair.
 Now, Katie wonders if she should tell Brooke or keep it to herself for now.

-Coco begins her internship at Forrester Creations and has no idea that Sally Spectra (Courtney Hope) plans on using her to steal FC designs.
-Bold and Beautiful spoilers reveal that the Forresters suspect that Coco may be there to spy on them, so they initially are on high alert around her, but that changes pretty quickly.
+Coco begins her internship at Forrester Creations and has no idea that Sally Spectra (Courtney Hope) plans to use her to steal FC designs.
+Bold and Beautiful spoilers reveal that the Forresters suspect that Coco may be there to spy on them, so they are on high alert around her, but that changes pretty quickly.

 Bold and Beautiful spoilers tease that Coco becomes a hero at Forrester Creations after she acts quickly and saves someone’s life.
-The Forresters are impressed and embrace her into the family business.
+The Forresters are impressed and welcome her into the family business.
 Sally tells Saul (Alex Wyse) to install the spy camera in Coco’s necklace.

-According to March 20 issue of CBS Soaps In Depth reported that Ridge announces that the Forrester Creations staff will go to Australia for Steffy (Jacqueline McInnes Woo0d) and Liam’s (Scott Clifton) wedding as well as a fashion show.
+According to March 20 issue of CBS Soaps In Depth reported that Ridge announces that the Forrester Creations staff will go to Australia for Steffy (Jacqueline McInnes Woo0d) and Liam’s (Scott Clifton) wedding, as well as a fashion show.
 Eric (John McCook) seems excited about the Forrester trip.
 Will Eric find out about Ridge and Quinn’s betrayal while in Australia?

 Bold and Beautiful spoilers suggest that Katie considers telling Brooke about what she saw between Ridge and Quinn.
-She feels conflicted about it because she could be over reacting.
+She feels conflicted about it because she could be overreacting.
 At the end of the Week of March 6, Katie will make a shocking accusation.

 Bold and Beautiful fans, will Katie tell Brooke about her suspicions?
 How long will Ridge and Quinn be able to keep it together before they finally hit the sheets?
 How will Eric react when he learns that his wife is smitten with his son?